elevanaltd/eav-monorepo-experimental/VERCEL-DEPLOYMENT.md

 ### Environment variables not working
 - Ensure all VITE_ prefixed variables are set in Vercel dashboard
 - Redeploy after adding variables (automatic env var reload)

+### TypeScript errors about implicit 'any' types
+- These are usually secondary errors caused by missing shared package
+- Fix the "Cannot find module" error first
+- TypeScript will resolve once packages are found

 ## Vercel Configuration Files